mi55a/mi55a/README.md

 <p>Last summer and fall, I interned at Fermilab and developed a user-interface to assist with acquiring data from the MAGIS-100 magnetometer trolley system.
 From that experience, I learned that I really like simplifying workflows and tasks.
 Unfortunately, I can't share the code of Maggy (yes, my interface has a name!) with you. </p>

-<p>This summer, I will be working as a Peer Mentor in Argonne National Laboratory's Intro to High Performance Computing Bootcamp and interning at Cognizant. </p>
+<p>This summer, I will be working as a Peer Mentor in Argonne National Laboratory's Intro to High Performance Computing Bootcamp</p>

 ### My Projects